 Urban Hike for Halloween | Reader Rock Garden

 Reader Rock Garden is an internationally praised garden and a national historic site.
 This hidden gem a must see for bikers riding the pathway around Stampede Park.
-Its connection to Union Cemetery makes it a great place to explore with your feet or imagination for Halloween.
+Its connection to Union Cemetery makes it a great place to explore—not just with your feet, but with your imagination.

 Recreation and Heritage Park | Glenmore Reservoir